namgk/ckan-timeseries/README.rst

 Timeseries data is streams of data that is indexed by timestamp, such as sensing data.
 Current default CKAN Datastore plugin only index data based on an auto-incremental integer with no support for timeseries data.
 Perceived that timeseries data is an important capability when working with sensor network, a new plugin that supports operations based on timestamp natively would be necessary.
 Thus, the purpose of this repository.

+This plugin is fully compatible with current Datastore API <http://docs.ckan.org/en/latest/maintaining/datastore.html#the-datastore-api>, the endpoint is changed from 'datastore_*' to 'datastore_ts_*'.
+For example, for search query: send request to 'datastore_ts_search' endpoint.
+Original datastore plugin should still be enabled so that you can view the resources on CKAN web interface.

 ------------
 Changes
 ------------